Charles Lampkin

-Charles Lampkin (1913–1989) was an American actor, musician and lecturer.
+Charles Lampkin (March 17, 1913 – April 17, 1989) was an American actor, musician and lecturer.

 Early life

-Charles Lampkin was born on March 17, 1913, in Ward 4 of Montgomery, Alabama.
+Charles Lampkin was born in Ward 4 of Montgomery, Alabama.
 He was the third son of Edgar Lampkin and Sarah Bidell.
 His paternal lineage is traced to British slave-owners and his maternal ancestors were Africans enslaved in the British colonies of Virginia and Georgia before the American Revolution of 1776.
 His great-grandmother Ann Lampkin, an emancipated slave, was one of the first people to befriend a twenty-five-year-old Booker T. Washington when he arrived in Alabama in 1881.
 She secured land and along with her church sisters raised funds for the Tuskegee Institute.
 Edgar Lampkin moved his family from Montgomery to Cleveland in the 1920s, part of the Great Migration.

 Career

 Lampkin was a pioneer of Spoken Word in the 1930s and winner of Ohio debating cups in 1939, 1940 and 1941.
-In Arch Oboler's Five, the first science fiction film about a nuclear holocaust.
-Lampkin introduced Oboler to The Creation by James Weldon Johnson and convinced him to include excerpts of it in the script of Five.
+In Arch Oboler's Five, the first science fiction film about a nuclear holocaust, Lampkin introduced Oboler to The Creation by James Weldon Johnson and convinced him to include excerpts of it in the script of Five.
 It would become Lampkin's soliloquy and may be the first time that wide audiences in the United States, Latin America and Europe were exposed to African-American poetry, albeit not identified as such.

 Charles Lampkin served as Music Director of the American Peoples' Chorus from 1943 to 1945.
 On June 26, 1944, he conducted Paul Robeson and the APC at the historic Negro Freedom Rally at Madison Square Garden.
 Uta Hagen and Cardinal Spellman were in attendance.

 He composed a piano concerto in G minor before 1955 and in 1969 was appointed Artist-in-residence, Professor of Music and Theatre Arts, at Santa Clara University until 1981.

 He was nominated for an Emmy Award in 1979 for his performance in the ABC after-school special Home Run for Love, which aired on national television in the United States in October, 1978 and was re-broadcast in April, 1980.

 In 1979 Lampkin played Professor Loman in Alex Haley's Roots: The Next Generations.

 In the 1960s and 1970s Lampkin was a pioneer of multi-cultural pedagogy in California.